Corleone family: Legitimization

 By 1979, most activities of the Corleone family are publicly legitimate.
 Michael Corleone, having sold their interests in casinos and hotels, invests only in businesses unconnected to the Mafia.
 Joey Zasa, an underboss in the Corleone's criminal enterprise, is resentful of the reforms.
 He aligns with aging Sicilian Don Altobello to orchestrate an assassination attempt on Michael during a meeting in Atlantic City, New Jersey.

 Vincent Corleone

-In 1980, Michael appointed his nephew and Sonny's illegitimate son, Vincent Mancini, to be his successor as Don of the Corleone family, allowing him to change his name to Vincent Corleone.
-In return for this, Michael ordered him to end his relationship with Michael's daughter (and Vincent's cousin) Mary Corleone.
-Vincent assured him that he would.
+In 1980, Michael appoints his nephew and Sonny's illegitimate son, Vincent Mancini, to be his successor as Don of the Corleone family, allowing him to change his name to Vincent Corleone.
+In return for this, Michael orders him to end his relationship with Michael's daughter (and Vincent's cousin) Mary Corleone.
+Vincent assures him that he would.

-Under Michael's mentoring, Vincent is remade into a new man - wiser, patient, and aware of his status as the new Don.
-However, he retained a violent streak, as evidenced in his first act as Don.
-With Michael's tacit blessing, he ordered the deaths of Gilday, Keinszig, and Lucchesi in one mass slaughter.
-However, Mary was killed in a failed assassination attempt on Michael.
-Vincent quickly and ruthlessly killed Mosca, the assassin responsible.
-Despite this, Michael still dies alone and despondent after an unknown period of time.
+Under Michael's mentoring, Vincent is transformed into a new man - wiser, patient, and aware of his status as the new Don.
+However, he retains a violent streak, as evidenced in his first act as Don.
+With Michael's tacit blessing, he orders the deaths of Gilday, Keinszig, and Lucchesi in one mass slaughter.
+However, Mary is killed in a failed assassination attempt on Michael.
+Vincent quickly and ruthlessly kills Mosca, the assassin responsible.
+Despite this, Michael still dies alone and despondent after an unknown period.